-I was on a bike ride last night and I saw something that is becoming a cultural movement.
+I was on a bike ride a while back and I saw something that has become a cultural movement.
 In the center of town on the public lawn of the Transit Station/Parking Ramp was an outdoor fitness bootcamp happening.

 Now everyone knows that fitness is an American obsession these days.
 Gym memberships and fitness classes of every conceivable variety have exploded in the past decade.
 This is a great thing — I should join the movement!